-We know that one in six workers in Britain are affected by mental health problems like anxiety, depression and stress every year.
-Sadly, we also know that a staggering 300,000 people with a long-term mental health problem lose their jobs each year.
+We know that one in six British workers are affected by mental health problems like anxiety, depression and stress every year.
+Sadly we also know that a staggering 300,000 people with a long-term mental health problem lose their jobs each year.

-A major study into workplace wellbeing in 2018 by the mental health charity Mind has revealed that poor mental health at work is widespread, with almost half (48 per cent) of all people surveyed saying they have experienced a mental health problem in their current job.
+A major study into workplace wellbeing in 2018 by the mental health charity Mind has revealed that poor mental health at work is widespread, with half (48 per cent) of all people surveyed saying they have experienced a mental health problem in their current job.

-The survey of more than 44,000 employees also revealed that only half of those who had experienced poor mental health had talked to their employer about it, suggesting that as many as 1 in 4 UK workers is struggling in silence, which reinforces the stigma around mental health.
+The survey of more than 44,000 employees also revealed that only half of those who had experienced poor mental health had talked to their employer about it, suggesting that as many as one in four UK workers is struggling in silence, which reinforces the stigma around mental health.